Revision of two-temperature magnetically arrested flows onto a black hole: Discussions

 Based on joint total intensity and polarimetric EHT data, the current best-bet MAD model for Sgr~A* is R160, not R10 \citep{EHTC:2024VIII}.
-We ought to discuss the present results in context of other models for \qratio.
-As shown by \citet{dexter:2020b} assuming \citet{howes:2010} turbulent heating model for \qratio, makes a negligible difference in the MAD electron temperatures compared to \citet{kawazura:2019} model.
-The reconnection \qratio model of \citealt{rowan:2017}, on the other hand, may result in slightly lower (but also around R10) electron temperatures with weaker plasma-$\beta$ dependency \citep{Mizuno:2021,dexter:2020b}.
-Lower electron temperatures could make the MAD models optically thicker and less varying \citep{chan:2024} hence pushing them towards the right direction, but this remains to be thoroughly examined.
-Weaker dependency on $\beta$ in models with reconnection heating may result in more disk-like emission of MADs rather than the disk/jet-like emission \citep{chael:2018} making it more difficult to explain Sgr~A* nearly flat radio spectrum \citep{moscibrodzka:2013}.
-Radio spectral slope dependency on \qratio should be carefully checked with high (jet-resolving) resolutions two-temperature MAD models.
-Nevertheless, whichever \qratio scenario above (or a combination of scenarios) is selected, the two-temperature MAD models will have difficulty to naturally develop R160-like electron temperatures near the event horizon.
-Assuming that MAD is present in Sgr~A* system, this may suggest that $R(\beta)$ models are inappropriate for MADs (we further briefly discuss prospects on how to resolve this issue in Appendix~\ref{app:rlow}).
-Alternatively, comparisons of time-varying models to time-averaged EHT images so far \citep{EHTC:2022V,EHTC:2024VIII} introduce a strong bias in the electron temperature parameter inference.
+We should discuss the present results in the context of other models for \qratio.
+As shown by \citet{dexter:2020b} assuming the \citet{howes:2010} turbulent heating model for \qratio, there is a negligible difference in the MAD electron temperatures compared to the \citet{kawazura:2019} model.
+The reconnection \qratio model of \citealt{rowan:2017}, on the other hand, may result in slightly lower (but also around R10) electron temperatures with weaker plasma-$\beta$ dependency \citep{dexter:2020b,Mizuno:2021}.
+Lower electron temperatures could make the MAD models optically thicker and less varying \citep{chan:2024}, thus pushing them toward the right direction, but this remains to be thoroughly examined.
+Weaker dependence on $\beta$ in models with reconnection heating can result in more disklike emission of MADs than disk/jetlike emission \citep{chael:2018}, making it more difficult to explain the nearly flat radio spectrum of Sgr~A* \citep{moscibrodzka:2013}.
+The radio spectral slope dependency on \qratio should be carefully checked with high-resolution (jet-resolving) two-temperature MAD models.
+However, whichever \qratio scenario above (or a combination of scenarios) is selected, the two-temperature MAD models will have difficulty in naturally developing R160-like electron temperatures near the event horizon.
+Assuming that MAD is present in the Sgr~A* system, this may suggest that $R~(\beta)$ models are inappropriate for MADs (we briefly discuss prospects on how to resolve this issue in Appendix~\ref{app:rlow}).
+Alternatively, comparisons of instantaneous model snapshots with time-averaged EHT images synthesized from the time-varying EHT data sets so far (see \citealt{EHTC:2022V,EHTC:2024VIII}) may be introducing some bias in the inference of the electron temperature parameter.